davedelong/time/README.md

 ### Long-term Goals

+- lenient parsing
+    - Ex: provide "January 31st", without any format information, and have it figure it out
 - robust adjustment and recurrence API
+    - including serialized representations
 - Celestial event calculations
     - useful in certain kinds of calculations
 - Figure out what I'd need in order to turn `Calendar` into a protocol